Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 710, 2 units

 The goal of this course is to initiate the student into the practice of seeing culture and cultural variation through a depth psychological lens, and into the practice of seeing depth psychology as a cultural phenomenon in itself.
 Students will learn how psychoanalysis has been applied in diverse cultural settings, integrating disciplines such as anthropology, sociology, religion, mythology, and philosophy.
 Students will apply depth psychological methods and approaches to conduct cultural analysis of rituals, symbols, myths, magic, and healing strategies from indigenous cultures.
-Critical reflection will be used to nurture awareness of cultural counter-transference in understanding depth psychological cultural phenomena.
+Critical reflection will be used to nurture awareness of cultural counter-transference and wrongful appropriation in understanding depth psychological cultural phenomena.

 Indigenous Psychologies II